 In terms of enemies, one thing I like is that there isn't a strict hierarchy.
 Roughly, it's Grunt -> Jackal -> Elite -> Hunter, but Grunts can throw grenades and drive vehicles, which Jackals can't.
-I actually think Elites are generally more dangerous than Hunters by themselves, at least if you don't have the Elite combo, but Hunters make better support for other enemies because they'll come chase you out of cover, and generally can't be picked off from range.
+I actually think Elites are (in Halo 1) generally more dangerous than Hunters by themselves, at least if you don't have the Elite combo, but Hunters make better support for other enemies because they'll come chase you out of cover, and generally can't be picked off from range.

 As for the Flood, I wish infection forms were more dangerous.
 As-is, your shield can absorb tons of them even on legendary, and if you don't have shields, it's super easy to dodge the infection forms until they can recharge.
 I like that in Halo 2 they made them instant kill if your shields are down instead of just taking one block of health, but I wish they'd buffed them more.

 I actually prefer fighting the Flood to the Covenant for a couple of reasons:

 - They're never a "pick someone off, hide, recharge, repeat" slog because the Flood actually come at you, something I wish the Convenant did more often.

 - You can avoid almost all damage against the Flood with good play, because many of them are only dangerous at point-blank range and the ones with long-range weapons can be dodged much more effectively than the Covenant due to their poor tracking.